ausbin/gustave/README.md

 Inspector Gustave
 =================

-Collects the most recent commits from a set of repositories and writes them as content for Hugo.
+Collects the most recent commits from the repositories in a `cgitrc` and writes them as content for Hugo.

+Because this is a quick script written for me (and in C because I wanted it to be as fast as possible), it's not pretty, but improvements are always welcome.

 Process
 -------